 7. Failing to Have 5 Years of FEHBP Coverage Before Retiring

 A federal employee covered by a spouses’ private sector health plan, who opts not to enroll in Federal Employees Health Benefits Program (FEHBP) while employed, or is enrolled in a FEHBP plan for less than 5 years immediately prior to retirement cannot continue enrollment as a retiree.
 To keep enrollment in retirement, employees need to enroll at least 5 years before retiring to continue coverage and have the option to make any changes during Open Enrollment.
-This is one of the main reasons it’s extremely important to attend a pre-retirement seminar more than 5 years before you plan to retire.
+This is one of the main reasons it’s extremely important to attend a retirement planning seminar more than 5 years before you plan to retire.
 If you miss that 5-year “deadline”, you must get health insurance elsewhere, and that could be very costly.

 8. Not Electing a Survivor Benefit When You Retire